-Tip: if this looks too intense, start on your stomach and prop yourself on your elbows instead.
+Tip: This could feel intense.
+Try starting on your stomach and propping yourself on your elbows to start.

 If you’ve tried this and it helped, be sure to tell your physical therapist as it can help in developing a treatment plan based on directional preferences, which they may discuss with you.

 What Should You Not Do for a Herniated Disc?